marshmallow-code/flask-marshmallow/README.rst

 Flask + marshmallow for beautiful APIs
 ======================================

-Flask-Marshmallow is a thin integration layer for `Flask`_ (a Python web framework) and `marshmallow`_ (a serialization library) that adds additional features to marshmallow, including URL and Hyperlinks fields for HATEOAS-ready APIs.
+Flask-Marshmallow is a thin integration layer for `Flask`_ (a Python web framework) and `marshmallow`_ (an object serialization/deserialization library) that adds additional features to marshmallow, including URL and Hyperlinks fields for HATEOAS-ready APIs.

 Create your app.